debrajpaul/stock-exchange/README.md

     * copy the .env file to the project root directory near package.json
     * Type "npm run watch"

+## UNIT TEST SUITE

+    In terminal go to your project directory
+    * copy the .env file to the project root directory near package.json
+    * Type "npm run test"

 ## STOCK API DOCUMENTATION

     Go to your default browser or chrome & paste this URL